Olivia Newton-John: Relationships

 In the mid-1960s, Newton-John dated Australian actor and singer Ian Turpie, her co-star in the 1965 musical film Funny Things Happen Down Under.
-They met in late 1962 when Turpie attended the coffee shop where Newton-John's group Sol Four performed.
+They met in 1963 when Turpie attended the coffee shop where Newton-John's group Sol Four performed.
 The relationship continued until she returned to England in 1966.

 In 1968, Newton-John was engaged to but never married Bruce Welch, one of her early producers and co-writer of her hit "Please Mr. Please".
 In 1972, Newton-John ended her relationship with Welch, who subsequently attempted suicide.

 In 1973, while vacationing on the French Riviera, Newton-John met British businessman Lee Kramer, who became both her new boyfriend and manager.
 Newton-John lived with Kramer on and off and they stayed a couple until 1979; she called their turbulent pairing "one long breakup".
 Kramer subsequently returned to England and married.
 He also managed vocalist Krishna Das.
 Kramer died in 2017.

-Newton-John married her long-time partner, actor Matt Lattanzi, in December 1984.
-The couple had met in 1980 while filming Xanadu.
-They divorced in 1995.
-According to People magazine, people close to the couple cited the disparity between her spiritual interests and his more earthly ones as a key factor in the dissolution.
+Newton-John married her long-time, live-in partner, actor Matt Lattanzi, in December 1984.
+The pair had met in 1980 while filming Xanadu.
+They announced their separation in April 1995, and they divorced in 1996.
 The couple remained friends.
 Their daughter, Chloe Rose, was born in January 1986.

-Newton-John met gaffer/cameraman Patrick McDermott a year after her 1995 divorce from Matt Lattanzi.
-The couple dated on and off for nine years.
-McDermott disappeared following a 2005 fishing trip off the Californian coast.
+Newton-John met gaffer/cameraman Patrick McDermott soon after her divorce from Lattanzi.
+They dated on and off for nine years.
+McDermott vanished during a 2005 fishing trip off the Californian coast.
 Newton-John was in Australia at her Gaia Retreat & Spa at the time of McDermott's disappearance.
-A United States Coast Guard investigation, based on then-available evidence and released in 2008, "suggest[ed] McDermott was lost at sea", with a friend telling investigators McDermott had appeared sad though not despondent after their breakup.
-In April 2010, a private investigator, hired by an American television program, claimed that McDermott is alive and had faked his death for a life insurance payout – but did not provide proof beyond their own statement that they were confident.
-Unsubstantiated claims have been made, particularly in Australian tabloids, that McDermott is living in Mexico.
+A United States Coast Guard investigation, based on then-available evidence and released in 2008, pointed to McDermott having been lost at sea.
+Various unsubstantiated claims have been made that he faked his own death.

-In the early 1990s, Newton-John met John Easterling, founder and president of the Amazon Herb Company, which he started in 1990 and sold to TriVita, Inc., in 2012.
-Also known as "Amazon John", Easterling is an eco-entrepreneur who initially marketed rainforest botanicals and currently owns and operates Happy Tree Microbes, which offers natural plant performance products.
+In 1993, Newton-John met John Easterling, founder and president of the Amazon Herb Company, which he started in 1990 and sold to TriVita in 2012.
+Also known as "Amazon John", Easterling initially marketed rainforest botanicals and later owned Happy Tree Microbes, which offered natural plant performance products.
 When Newton-John and Easterling first met, they were both married to other people.
 In 2007, they started dating and married in an Incan spiritual ceremony in Peru on 21 June 2008, followed by a legal ceremony nine days later (30 June 2008) on Jupiter Island, Florida.